This guidance covers:

 This is a bit like asking 'How long is a piece of string?' in that it is different in every case and in every set of circumstances.

-You and your representative should discuss both what outcome you want and what you would be prepared to accept as a compromise.
-You should bear in mind that involving your representative does not in itself guarantee that you will get what you want.
+You and your rep should discuss both what outcome you want and what you would be prepared to accept as a compromise.
+You should bear in mind that involving your rep does not in itself guarantee that you will get what you want.

 Sometimes it means that you will have reached the end of the road with this case.
 Other times it may well be possible to appeal to a higher level of management, or even to take legal action.